SEB-9-BH/card-game-starter-lesson/overview-and-pseudocode/README.md

 // Cached element references

-// Event listeners

 // Functions

 // Initialize deck 1 with array of 52 cards

-// Function to handle a button click:
-  // Randomly select number from total cards remaining
-  // Assign card with the random index to a variable
-  // Add card picked to deck 2
-  // Pass card picked to render function to display

 // Function to render deck state
   // Remove outline class when first card is picked